eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 #     eosio.rex <= eosio.token::transfer        {"from":"user","to":"eosio.rex","quantity":"999.9901 EOS","memo":"transfer from user to eosio.rex"}
 ```

-Initialize the PowerUp reource model on the EOS blockchain with the `"powerup_days": 1,` command.
-This command permits the maximum period to rent CPU and NET for 24 hours.
+The PowerUp resource model on the EOS blockchain is initialized with `"powerup_days": 1,`.
+This setting permits the maximum period to rent CPU and NET for 24 hours.
 If you do not use the resources within the 24 hour interval, the rented CPU and NET expires.

 ### Process Expired Orders

 The resources in loans that expire are not automatically reclaimed by the system.
 The expired loans remain in a queue that must be processed.

-Any calls to the `powerup` action processes this queue (limited to two expired loans at a time).
+Any calls to the `powerup` action does process also this queue (limited to two expired loans at a time).
 Therefore, the expired loans are automatically processed in a timely manner.
-It may be necessary to manually process expired loans in the queue to release resources to the system, which reduces prices.
+Sometimes, it may be necessary to manually process expired loans in the queue to release resources back to the system, which reduces prices.
 Therefore, any account may process up to an arbitrary number of expired loans if it calls the `powerupexec` action.

 To view the orders table `powup.order` execute the following command: